SAPikachu/django-dbbackup/README.txt

 the commands used for backup and the resulting filenames with the following settings.

-NOTE: The {username} settings below will first check for the variable ADMINUSER specified on the database, then fall back to USER.
+NOTE: The {adminuser} settings below will first check for the variable ADMINUSER specified on the database, then fall back to USER.
 This allows you supplying a different user to perform the admin commands dropdb, createdb as a different user from the one django uses to connect.
 If you need more fine grain control